deanishe/alfred-workflow/docs/tutorial_2.rst

 password isn't in your Keychain, so we import :class:`~workflow.workflow.PasswordNotFound` and change ``if not api_key:`` to a ``try ... except`` clause (lines 65–72).

-Try running your Workflow again.
+Try running your workflow again.
 It will complain that you haven't saved your API key (it's looking in Keychain now, not the settings), so set your API key once again, and you should be able to browse your recent posts in Alfred once more.